Detailed content of our market study

 1.1 Definition

-Organic waste is a category of waste that originates solely from living organisms, whether animals or plants.
-This waste decomposes thanks to micro-organisms and bacteria, and can thus be used to produce different sources of energy or fertilizer.
-There are several methods of recycling this waste, the main ones being composting (aerobic digestion) or methanization (anaerobic digestion).
+Organic waste is a category of waste originating solely from living organisms, be they animals or plants.
+This detritus decomposes thanks to micro-organisms and bacteria, and can thus be recycled to produce various sources of energy or fertilizer.
+There are several ways of recycling this waste, the main ones being composting (aerobic digestion) and methanization (anaerobic digestion).
+The global waste treatment market is constantly expanding.
+The growth of the world's economies has mechanically led to an increase in the amount of waste produced.
+Treatment of this waste is therefore increasingly important.

-The recovery of organic waste thus requires a collection that takes place at different levels.
-Several companies have specialised in this area, and depending on the Ministry of Ecology, local actors are playing an increasing role in the management of this bio-waste.
+Recovering organic waste therefore requires collection at various levels.
+Several companies have specialized in this field, and according to the French Ministry of Ecology, local players are playing an increasing role in the management of bio-waste.

-In a sector subject to strong regulations, the prospects for development remain important, particularly with the objectives of the law of ecological transition by 2025, which provides for the sorting at source of food waste, among other things.
-According to Les Echos.
-In addition, new technologies are constantly renewing market opportunities, such as the recent development of pyrogasification.
+In a sector subject to stringent regulations, the prospects for development remain significant, particularly with the objectives of the law on ecological transition by 2025, which among other things calls for the sorting of food waste at source.
+According to Les Echos, new technologies, such as pyrogasification, are constantly renewing market opportunities.

-Size of the market for waste recycling services World, ****-***** Source: ****
+Waste recycling services market size World, ****-***** Source: ****

 1.3 European overview